LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/is-const-class.md

 ### <a name="parameters"></a>Paramètres

-`Ty` Type à interroger.
+*Ty* type à interroger.

 ## <a name="remarks"></a>Notes

-Une instance du prédicat de type a la valeur true si `Ty` est `const-qualified`.
+Une instance du prédicat de type a la valeur true si *Ty* est `const-qualified`.

 ## <a name="example"></a>Exemple